payprop/html-googlemaps-v3/README.md

     Add a polyline that connects the list of points.
 Other options include **color** (any valid HTML color), **weight** (line width in pixels) and **opacity** (between 0 and 1).

-- $map->render

-    **DEPRECATED -- please use onload\_render intead, it will give you better javascript.**

-    Renders the map and returns a three element list.
-The first element needs to be placed in the head section of your HTML document.
-The second in the body where you want the map to appear.
-The third (the Javascript that controls the map) needs to be placed in the body, but outside any div or table that the map lies inside of.

 - $map->onload\_render